Rafael Palmeiro: Baltimore Orioles (2004–2005)

 Palmeiro in a Spring training game for the Baltimore Orioles against the Boston Red Sox, 2005.

 Palmeiro re-signed with the Baltimore Orioles in 2004, on a 1-year, $4 million contract.
 In his press conference, he claimed he was "a little bit older, a little bit wiser".
 He also said he didn't want to retire until he rejoined the Orioles and if he was inducted to the Hall of Fame, he would do so as an Oriole.
 His power fell significantly his first season back with the Orioles, having 142 hits, along with 23 home runs, 88 RBIs and a .258 batting average, all drops from the previous season.
-Despite this, he became one of only six players (the other five being Ken Griffey Jr., Mark McGwire, Jimmie Foxx, Albert Pujols and Manny Ramírez) in history to hit at least 200 home runs for two different clubs, doing so on September 13, 2004, off Justin Miller.
+Despite this, he became just the third player at the time (the other two being Jimmie Foxx and Mark McGwire in history to hit at least 200 home runs for two different clubs, doing so on September 13, 2004, off Justin Miller.
 Entering 2005, he was just 78 hits shy of 3,000.
+Prior to a May 4 game, he was asked to provide a urine sample for a drug test, which soon was confirmed to contain stanozolol, an anabolic steroid that soon saw him informed of this by the MLBPA that would lead to a subsequent hearing over the matter.
 He hit his 563rd home run that season, passing Reggie Jackson on the all-time list.

-Just a few weeks later, on July 15, Palmeiro joined Hank Aaron, Willie Mays, Alex Rodriguez, and Eddie Murray as the only players in major league history to get 3,000 hits and 500 home runs.
+Just a few weeks later, on July 15, Palmeiro joined Hank Aaron, Willie Mays, Alex Rodriguez, and Eddie Murray as the only players in major league history to get 3,000 hits and 500 home runs, doing so with a double against the Seattle Mariners at Safeco Field off Joel Piñeiro.
+He was only the third player born outside of the United States to achieve the milestone after Roberto Clemente and Rod Carew and the first Cuban to do so.
 Shortly afterwards, Palmeiro was suspended 10 days for testing positive for steroids.
 He claimed he received a tainted vitamin b12 shot from Miguel Tejada.
+He also claimed that he regularly received B-12 shots as an energy boost when with the Rangers from the team physician while the Baltimore doctors would not do so.

 Upon returning he only played seven more games, during which he was booed by the home fans.
 He was sent home due to a nagging injury, but was told to stay home – largely because of his attempt to implicate his teammate.
 In his final season, he had 98 hits, 18 home runs, 60 RBIs and a .266 batting average in 110 total games played.
 He finished his career with 2,831 games played, the most by any player who never played in the World Series.